DiyMediaServer

 sudo usermod -a -G mediausers sonarr

-This way, everyone in the mediausers group can read and write, regardless of their individual user IDs.
+Everyone in the mediausers group can read and write, regardless of their individual user IDs.

 NFSv3 vs NFSv4: Choosing Your Version